silverstripe/silverstripe-mfa/docs/en/userguide/01_User_manual/01_Setting_up_MFA.md

 ## 3. Backup your recovery codes

 Once you've set up an MFA verification method, you will be presented with a set of recovery codes.
+You can copy, download or print these codes using the actions shown beneath them.

 If you lose access to your phone or security key you can use one of your recovery codes to login and reset your MFA.
 Each recovery code can be used once and are shown to you the first time you set up MFA.
-Please ensure you back them up somewhere safe, as they will not be shown again after setup.
+Please ensure you store them somewhere safe, as this is the only time they will be displayed.

 <img src="../_images/01-01-3-mfa-backup-codes.png" width="1024" />